IATI/IATI-Extra-Documentation/en/codelists/codelist-management.rst

   The IATI Technical Team will use it's judgement to assess the importance of a change to the file format list and whether or not an announcement is required. i.e. the list may alter to stay inline with the external source, but announcements will not necessarily be made.

 Organisation Registration Agency
-  Because there is a need to add registration agencies quickly, so that people can do thier work, and because we anticipate many additions that will not be of interest to most people, we will add values to this list without making announcements.
+  Because there is a need to add registration agencies quickly, so that people can do their work, and because we anticipate many additions that will not be of interest to most people, we will add values to this list without making announcements.
 Values to be added will be agreed at the weekly team meeting.

 Complete vs Incomplete Codelists
 --------------------------------